terotests/jeejee/README.md

 * _initDone

+* _objRefs

+* _threadPool

+* _maxWorkerCnt

+* _roundRobin

+* _objPool

 ### <a name="__baseWorker"></a>::_baseWorker(t)

-The bootstrap for the worker to receive and delegate commands *The source code for the function*:
+The bootstrap for the worker to receive and delegate commands.
+This is the code running at the worker -side of the pool.
+*The source code for the function*:
 ```javascript
 return {